lelegard/arm-cpusysregs/msbuild/README.md

 The script `loader-unload.ps1` is a shortcut for `loader.ps1 -Unload`.
 It is provided to unload the driver using a double-click on this script from the Windows Explorer.

+## Additional notes

+### Lack of ARM64 assembler support

+On Windows, it is currently not supported to embed inline `__asm` directives in C code for ARM64 targets.
+This is possible for Intel assembler only.

+In the Linux and macOS implementations of this project, inline assembly is used for MSR, MRS, PACxx and AUTxx instructions.
+On Windows, MSR and MRS can be replaced with intrinsics.
+However, there is not equivalent for PACxx and AUTxx instructions.

+To implement PACxx and AUTxx instructions, a separate assembler source file `kernel\windows\pac.asm` contains small helper functions for these instructions.

+This assembler file is separately compiled and linked for the driver and the applications.
+At that point, there is a new difficulty: the ARM64 assembler is not integrated in MSBuild and Visual Studio IDE.
+The integration is done using the three files `armasm.props`, `armasm.targets`, and `armasm.xml`.
+Arm64 assembler files can then be integrated using `<ARMASM>` XML directoves in project files.

+### Accessing some system registers crashes the system

+Accessing any of the following system registers from the Windows driver crashes the system: `CTR_EL0`,  `TPIDRRO_EL0`,  `TPIDR_EL0`,  `TPIDR_EL1`.
+They are disabled by default in `sysregs -a`.

+### PAC instructions are disabled

+PAC and AUT instructions are "disabled".
+PAC instruction (except PACGA) do nothing.
+The pointer is not modified, no signature is inserted.

+All key registers are reset to zero in all processes.
+You may modify them, the content will be retained for the rest of the process.
+But the PAC instructions remain ineffective.

+Only PACGA seems to work as expected.